daxAKAhackerman/testing-tor-network/README.md

 # Same goes for the relays.
 Once they have their respective flags, it means they can be used to build circuits

 # Let's add a hidden service
-$ python cli/main.py containers add-hs
+$ python cli/main.py container add-hs

 # And a client
 # We'll specify which port on the host we want to bind to the client's SocksPort (9050)
 # The port is optional, if you don't specify it we simply don't expose the port to the host
-$ python cli/main.py containers add-client --port 9050
+$ python cli/main.py container add-client --port 9050

 # Now let's find the onion address of our hidden service
 # Find the container name, and then the HS hostname
-$ python cli/main.py containers list --filter "-hs-"
+$ python cli/main.py container list --filter "-hs-"
-$ python cli/main.py containers get-onion-domain testing-tor-hs-00000000
+$ python cli/main.py container get-onion-domain testing-tor-hs-00000000

 # Finally, let's start a simple Web server on port 80 in the HS container
 $ docker exec -it testing-tor-hs-00000000 bash